03. TCP Server and Client

 int rv = bind(fd, (const sockaddr *)&addr, sizeof(addr));

 For IPv6, use struct sockaddr_in6 instead.
-The addr argument accepts either address types, so the method also needs the struct size because they are different.
+The addr argument accepts both address types, so the method also needs the struct size because they are different.

 Step 4: Listen

-All the previous steps are just configuring options.
-The socket is actually effective after listen().
+All the previous steps are just passing parameters.
+The socket is actually created after listen().
 The OS will automatically handle TCP handshakes and place established connections in a queue.
 The application can then retrieve them via accept().

 // listen